-Our management, including our Chief Executive Officer, President and General Counsel, as its principal executive officer ("Principal Executive and Accounting Officer"), and our Vice President of Finance ("Vice President of Finance") evaluated the effectiveness of our "disclosure controls and procedures," as such term is defined in Rule 13a-15(e) promulgated under the Exchange Act.
+Our management, including our Chief Executive Officer, President and General Counsel, as its principal executive and accounting officer ("Principal Executive and Accounting Officer"), and our Vice President of Finance ("Vice President of Finance") evaluated the effectiveness of our "disclosure controls and procedures," as such term is defined in Rule 13a-15(e) promulgated under the Exchange Act.
 Disclosure controls and procedures are designed to ensure that the information required to be disclosed in the reports that we file or submit to the Commission pursuant to the Exchange Act is recorded, processed, summarized and reported within the time period specified by the Commission's rules and forms and is accumulated and communicated to our management, including our Principal Executive Officer, as appropriate to allow timely decisions regarding required disclosures.
-Based upon this evaluation, the Principal Executive Officer and Vice President of Finance have concluded that, as of July 31, 2015, our disclosure controls and procedures were not effective due to the material weaknesses in internal control over financial reporting described below.
+Based upon this evaluation, the Principal Executive and Accounting Officer and Vice President of Finance have concluded that, as of October 31, 2015, our disclosure controls and procedures were not effective due to the material weaknesses in internal control over financial reporting described below.

-Although our management, including the Principal Executive Officer and the Vice President of Finance, believes that our disclosure controls and internal controls currently provide reasonable assurance that our desired control objectives have been met, management does not expect that our disclosure controls or internal controls will prevent all error and all fraud.
-A control system, no matter how well conceived and operated, can provide only reasonable, not absolute, assurance that the objectives of the control system are met.
+No control system, no matter how well conceived and operated, can provide only reasonable, not absolute, assurance that the objectives of the control system are met.
 Further, the design of a control system must reflect the fact that there are resource constraints.
 Accordingly, the benefits of controls must be considered relative to their costs.
 Because of the inherent limitations in all control systems, no evaluation of controls can provide absolute assurance that all control issues and instances of fraud, if any, within our company have been detected.
 These inherent limitations include the realities that judgments in decision-making can be faulty and that breakdowns can occur because of simple error or mistake.
 In addition, controls can be circumvented by the act of a single person, by collusion of two or more people or by management override of the controls.
 The design of any system of controls is also based in part upon certain assumptions about the likelihood of future events.
 Therefore, there can be no assurance that any design will succeed in achieving its stated goals under all potential future conditions.